ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

         └── page-template.js
 ```

-And the sample home page provided by Greenwood out of the box looks like this
+And the sample home page provided by Greenwood out of the box looks like this:
 ```render md
 ### Greenwood